-30 Incredible Things to Do in Bali
+30 Incredible Things to Do in Bali in 2023

 The trick to visiting Bali these days is to get away from Ubud and Kuta, the most famous places in the whole island; if it’s your first time in Bali, you certainly cannot miss these two areas but as soon as you start exploring the countryside and the less Instagram famous places you will find a much better Bali.

-This travel guide to Bali will show you the best things to do and the places to see in Bali, how to make the most of your visit, the places to go to get off the beaten path and basically how to have the trip of a lifetime.
+This travel guide to Bali will show you the best things to do and the places to see in Bali, how to make the most of your visit, the places to go to get off the beaten path, and basically how to have the trip of a lifetime.

 - The Best Places to See in Bali